samsquire/ideas4/README.md

 When a service is not busy, we use 100% of a fraction of a core, with minimal latency.
 When the scalability needs grows, we use more and more cores.

+# 235. Variable speed concurrency

+# 236. Parallel database

+Every process in in parallel to every other.

 # incomplete ideas